JuliaStats/StatsModels.jl/docs/src/formula.md

     internal representations (like `Terms`) and other non-standard uses will need to be updated.

+StatsModels implements the `@formula` domain-specific language (DSL) for describing table-to-matrix transformations.
+This DSL is designed to be familiar to users of other statistical software, while also taking advantage of Julia's unique strengths to be fast and flexible.

-The basic conceptual tool for this is the `Formula`, which has a left side and a right side, separated by `~`.
-Formulas are constructed using the `@formula` macro:
+A formula has a left side and a right side, separated by `~`:

 ```jldoctest
 julia> @formula(y ~ 1 + a)
 Formula: y ~ 1 + a
 ```

+!!! note

-Note that the `@formula` macro **must** be called with parentheses to ensure that the formula is parsed properly.
+    The `@formula` macro **must** be called with parentheses to ensure that the formula is parsed properly.

-The left side of a formula conventionally represents *dependent* variables, and the right side *independent* variables (or regressors).  *Terms* are separated by `+`.
+The left side of a formula conventionally represents *dependent* variables, and the right side *independent* variables (or predictors/regressors).  *Terms* are separated by `+`.
 Basic terms are the integers `1` or `0`—evaluated as the presence or absence of a constant intercept term, respectively—and variables like `x`, which will evaluate to the data source column with that name as a symbol (`:x`).

 Individual variables can be combined into *interaction terms* with `&`, as in `a&b`, which will evaluate to the product of the columns named `:a` and `:b`.